VerniersK/PRU_Digital_Waveform_Generator/README.md

   - PRUdata.bin

 The first file shows a basic framework to reconstruct 4 arbitrary square waveforms (at pins P8_43 to P8_46) described by the provided binary file.
 Furthermore, the necessary buffer size and memory allocation is performed as well as the digital waveform generator's enable.
 The latter (binary file) is not specific necessary, modulation waveforms can also be generated and multiplexed in Python before writing them to the device via its file descriptor.
+The 4 waveforms contain each 16 000 samples.
+Thus, a sample rate of 1 kHz results into a 16 second waveform duration.